 On December 1, 1919 assigned as the flagship for DesRon 2, Second Fleet.
 On August 29, 1920 departed Yokosuka on a patrol off the coast off Siberian coast with DesRon 2 and Tatsuta, escorting eight battleships and returns to Otaru on September 7, 1920.

-Tenryu served as a destroyer flotilla leader until 1925, visiting the coasts of Siberia and China as well as operating off Japan.
-In 1927, Tenryu returned to China then flotilla leader in 1928.
-Afterwards, a guard and training ship at Kure until October 1931, when she rejoined the active fleet off China.
-The cruiser generally operated in Chinese waters for the rest of the 1930s, with brief intervals of duty as a training ship and in reserve.
-Plans to convert her to an anti-aircraft ship were canceled in 1939, and she spent the next two years as a training ship at Maizuru Naval Station and on a cruise through the central Pacific during the middle of 1941.
+Tenryu served as a destroyer flotilla leader until 1925, visiting the coasts of Siberia, China and operates off Japan.
+In 1927, Tenryu returned to China.
+In 1928 served as the flotilla leader.
+Afterwards, a guard and training ship at Kure until October 1931, when she rejoined the fleet off China.
+For the rest of th decade, the light cruiser operated off China with brief intervals of duty as a training ship and in reserve.
+A plan to convert her to an anti-aircraft ship were canceled in 1939.
+She spent the next two years as a training ship at Maizuru and conducted a cruise through the central Pacific in the middle of 1941.

 On October 2, 1942 damaged by a bomb and made two "Tokyo Express" transport runs to Guadalcanal during early November and covered the November 14 bombardment of Henderson Field.

-Departed Rabaul on December 16, 1942, with four destroyers and four troopships, for the initial landing at Wewak where it landed unopposed, and disembarked half of their troops and supplies.
+On December 16, 1942 departs Rabaul with four destroyers and four troopships bound for Wewak where they landed unopposed, and disembarked half of their troops and supplies.
 Then, proceeded to Madang on December 18th.
 On the way, the convoy was spotted by 43rd BG, 63rd BS B-17 piloted by Ken McCullar after dusk, and attacked at low level, after another B-17 had dropped flares.
 The attack scored a bomb hit on the bow one ship, the Gokoku Maru and racked them with machine gun fire.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|